Brett White

-Brett White (born 8 April 1982) is a former professional rugby league footballer who played for the Canberra Raiders and the Melbourne Storm in the NRL.
+Brett White (born 8 April 1982) is a former professional rugby league footballer who played for the Canberra Raiders and the Melbourne Storm in the National Rugby League (NRL).
 Both an Ireland and Australian international, and New South Wales State of Origin representative prop forward, he played the majority of his career at the Storm, before signing with the Canberra Raiders from 2011.
 Married Cassie Adland in 2009, with whom he has 4 children.

 Background

 Born in Cooma, New South Wales, Australia and grew up in Berridale, New South Wales.
 White was educated at Monaro High School.

 Brett played his junior rugby league with Cooma Colts.
 He was a promising junior and was graded by St. George Illawarra Dragons from school.

 Playing career

 White was a key member of the Dragon's Jersey Flegg Cup team, but leg and ankle injuries halted his progress in 2003 and 2004.
 With props such as Luke Bailey and Jason Ryles ahead of him, White was unable to make his way into first-grade and he relocated to the Melbourne Storm.

 White made his first-grade debut in Round one, 2005, scoring a try against the Newcastle Knights at Olympic Park.
 At the end of the season he was named the Storm's Rookie of the Year after becoming Robbie Kearns' starting front-row partner.
 He was a member of the Melbourne Storm team to face the Brisbane Broncos in the 2006 NRL Grand Final, losing 15–8.
 The next year, he was a member of the winning grand final against Manly.

 White played in the 2008 NRL Grand Final, in which his team was defeated by the Manly Sea Eagles.

 He played in the 2009 premiership against Parramatta.

 In 2010, both premierships that White won with Melbourne were stripped by the NRL for major and deliberate breaches of the salary cap.

 In August 2014, White officially announced he would be retiring from the NRL at the end of the season.